devices-lab/pro2-cad-workshop/README.md

 ![Exporting Step files from KiCad](media/exporting_step.gif)

-In Onshape this can then be imported with the plus icon in the bottom file tabs, Importing the step into a new part studio, then inserting the part studio into the assembly as rigid
+In Onshape this can then be imported with the plus icon in the bottom file tabs, Importing the step into a new part studio, then inserting the part studio into the assembly as rigid.

 ![Importing Step files into Onshape](media/importing_step.gif)